mykhaylopetrov/mp-functions/README.md

-# Replacing the WordPress functions.php File for Securely Adding Custom PHP Code.
+# Replacing the WordPress functions.php file for securely adding custom PHP code.

 How to work with the plugin: